gar1t/lambdapad/README.md

 }.
 ```

-A template might use this data like this:
+A template could use the data like this:

 ```html
 <html class="{{ params.site_style }}">